Abumayyaleh/Retail-Market-Performance-Analysis/README.md

 > Where did margin go in H2 2025, why did it happen, and what should the business do next?

-The project uses **PostgreSQL / SQL** for data engineering and business analysis, and **Power BI** for dashboard storytelling and executive reporting.
+The project uses **PostgreSQL ** for data engineering and business analysis, and **Power BI** for dashboard storytelling and executive reporting.

 ---

 ## Dashboard & Model Preview

 | Page / View | Preview |
 |---|---|